Sharing Solutions to Improve Our Spaces

 The Bike & Walk Summit is New Jersey’s statewide meeting of bicycle and pedestrian advocates, elected officials and state, county, and municipal leaders, transportation and urban planners, bike shop owners and managers, cycling, walking, fitness and health enthusiasts and experts, recreation, trails and club leaders and others who are interested in making our state a better place to live.

-Creator of blackandurban, Byron Nicholas, will moderate a workshop on Building Trust in Communities by Implementing Meaningful Engagement Strategies.
+Founder of blackandurban, Byron Nicholas, moderated a panel on Building Trust in Communities by Implementing Meaningful Engagement Strategies.

-Please visit the New Jersey Bike and Walk Summit website for more information, and to register.
+Please visit the New Jersey Bike and Walk Summit website for more information.

 SHOP BLACKANDURBAN